RedisGrafana/RedisGrafana/docs/intro.md

 ## Contact Us

-If you have questions or feedback, or want to report an issue, here's where you can get in touch:
+If you have questions, feedback, or want to report an issue, here's where you can get in touch:

 - [Redis Data Source](https://github.com/RedisGrafana/grafana-redis-datasource/issues/new/choose)
 - [Redis Application plug-in](https://github.com/RedisGrafana/grafana-redis-app/issues/new/choose)